lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/daemon-rpc-calls.md

 ## Introduction

-This is a list of the oxend daemon RPC calls, their inputs and outputs, and examples of each.
+This is a list of the lozzaxd daemon RPC calls, their inputs and outputs, and examples of each.

 Many RPC calls use the daemon's JSON RPC interface while others use their own interfaces, as demonstrated below.

-Note: "atomic units" refer to the smallest fraction of 1 $OXEN according to the oxend implementation. **1 $OXEN = 1e12 atomic units.**
+Note: "atomic units" refer to the smallest fraction of 1 $LOZZAX according to the lozzaxd implementation. **1 $LOZZAX = 1e12 atomic units.**

 ### JSON RPC Methods: